 Chris had been devoted to his daily workouts for more than a month but, when he looked in the mirror, he had to admit he was disappointed.
 He just wasn’t seeing the results he’d hoped for.
 He wondered if he was doing something wrong or not working hard enough.

 Tessa felt the same way.
 In her 40s, she’d started incorporating some strength training into her weekly routine to help make sure she didn’t lose muscle with age.
 However, after several weeks of doing so, she couldn’t see much of a difference in her muscles.

 When we commit to a workout routine, we hope to see visible results.
 We want to look in the mirror and notice a difference and, if we don’t, we can become discouraged.
 That’s not good news as regular workouts are great for your health, energy levels, and long-term vitality, so the last thing you want to do is give up.
-Instead, look at the following possible reasons why your workout isn’t working as you hoped and how you can change things so that you start detecting more visible changes.
+Instead, let’s explore the 7 reasons your workouts aren’t working and how you can change things so that you start detecting more visible changes.”

 This one may be hard to hear, but it’s often the case, particularly if you haven’t been exercising for a while and you’re just getting back into it.
 Take an objective look at your workout schedule.
 If you’re hitting the gym only once a week or four to six times a month, you’re not going the see the results you want to see until you bump that up slightly.

 How many times a week should you be working out?
 It depends on your fitness level, but a good average is three to four times a week.
 In a 2016 review, researchers looked at 10 studies that investigated resistance training only (not cardio) and found that training twice a week promoted superior outcomes to training only once a week.

 Add to that the days that you do cardio, and you end up with at least four days of working out a week.
 If you’re not there yet, try increasing your workouts and see what happens.